plone/training/react/reusable_component.rst

 In order to reuse the markup of a faq item we will split up the code.
 The app component will contain just the data of the faq item and will render a newly created sub component called :file:`FaqItem`.
 The data is passed to the sub component using properties.
+In the :file:`FaqItem` component you will have access to the properties with :file:`this.props.question` for example.
 The :file:`App.js` code will be changed to:

 ::